Maryland boating license

 Boater education is one of the smartest decisions you can make before heading out on Maryland’s lakes, rivers, and coastal waters.
 Studies consistently show that boaters who complete an approved safety course are significantly less likely to be involved in accidents and are better prepared to handle on-the-water emergencies.

 Boater education is essential for enhancing safety on Maryland’s waterways, significantly reducing accidents and fatalities.
 Maryland’s boating safety courses provide vital knowledge on navigation rules, emergency procedures, and the proper use of safety equipment.
-By understanding these critical aspects, boaters can avoid collisions, respond effectively to emergencies, and make informed decisions based on weather and environmental conditions.
-Educated boaters contribute to a safer and more enjoyable experience for everyone on Maryland’s diverse waters, from the Chesapeake Bay to its numerous rivers and lakes.
+Educated boaters contribute to a safer and more enjoyable experience for everyone on Maryland’s diverse waters.

 No, you do not need to renew the Maryland boating license.
 It is good for life!